By Regina Winkle-Bryan

 That said, I want nature and hiking when I go camping more than pools and bar service.
-This maybe because I don’t have children.
-In any case I recommend the southern area of Catalonia near Tarragona for excellent camping, hiking and climbing.
-Siurana is one of the best.
-The Costa Brava is ideal for beach camping and Montseny, just an hour from Barcelona by car, is also an excellent camping option.
-There are lots of campgrounds and hiking trails to choose from here.
+This may be because I don’t have children.
+In any case, I recommend the southern area of Catalonia near Tarragona for excellent camping, hiking, and climbing.
+Siurana is one of the best areas for these activities.
+The Costa Brava is ideal for beach camping and Montseny, just an hour from Barcelona by car, is also an excellent camping option for those who want to be in (small) mountains.
 On my last trip to Montseny I camped right next to a creek and listened to it bubble and babble all night – which is heaven for a Oregonian (I dare you to find me an Oregonian who dislikes the sounds of nature!
 Doesn’t exist).

 A few things to keep in mind if you’re going to be camping in Catalonia: